McDaniel’s campus network has been undergoing a variety of updates throughout the summer.

 In order to assist with this daunting process, made perhaps more ambiguous by increased rates of dismissals and new staff in IT, the college has been working with Campus Works, Inc. Ouchark states that this helps “…to provide a lot of leadership and technical direction in terms of not only this project, but steering IT, the department itself.”

-The updates also pertains to the cable available on campus.
+The updates also pertain to the cable available on campus.
 The college uses Comcast, and has been transitioning to digital cable within the same timeframe, allowing students to use XFINITY.
 The digital channels will allow students “…to stream HD content of all the channels… able to [be used] over… cable hook up,” says Ouchark.
 This includes tablets, laptops, and many other devices.
 Students should also no longer need to register gaming systems, as the new network can accommodate higher usage and makes it easier to keep track of devices.

 In total, about 400 access points needed to be installed on campus.
 According to IT, this represents a more than 65 percent increase in access points.
 After this initial replacement, says Ouchark, IT will “…be reevaluating signal coverage and strength, then [they’re] going to be pulling in additional wiring and access points….”